Deformed SPDE models with an application to spatial modeling of significant wave height: Abstract

-The parameters of the model are estimated on data of the north Atlantic taken from the ERA-Interim data set.
+A non-stationary Gaussian random field model is developed based on a combination of the stochastic partial differential equation (SPDE) approach and the classical deformation method.
+With the deformation method, a stationary field is defined on a domain which is deformed so that the field becomes non-stationary.
+We show that if the stationary field is a Mat\'ern field defined as a solution to a fractional SPDE, the resulting non-stationary model can be represented as the solution to another fractional SPDE on the deformed domain.
+By defining the model in this way, the computational advantages of the SPDE approach can be combined with the deformation method's more intuitive parameterisation of non-stationarity.
+In particular it allows for independent control over the non-stationary practical correlation range and the variance, which has not been possible with previously proposed non-stationary SPDE models.

+The model is tested on spatial data of significant wave height, a characteristic of ocean surface conditions which is important when estimating the wear and risks associated with a planned journey of a ship.
+The model parameters are estimated to data from the north Atlantic using a maximum likelihood approach.
 The fitted model is used to compute wave height exceedance probabilities and the distribution of accumulated fatigue damage for ships traveling a popular shipping route.
-The computed distributions of fatigue damage and exceedence probability is shown to agree well with data.
+The model results agree well with the data, indicating that the model could be used for route optimization in naval logistics.